bharaths002/shoppy/README.md

 **Why OTP instead of password for customers?**
 Eliminates forgotten password flows, reduces support overhead, and matches how most Indian ecommerce apps work (Swiggy, Zepto, Blinkit all use OTP login).

+**Why reuse the same authentication flow?**
+The same OTP + JWT authentication logic is reused across customers and vendors to avoid duplicating authentication code.
+Vendors additionally require **admin approval** before they can log in and access vendor features.
+Admin authentication uses Django's built-in **superuser** system.

 **Why soft delete products?**
 Hard deleting a product would break existing orders, cart items, and reviews that reference it.
 Soft delete keeps data integrity intact while hiding the product from customers.